bytecodealliance/bytecodealliance.org/_posts/2019-11-12-announcing-the-bytecode-alliance.md

 If the malicious maintainer had tried to slip these access requests in later, sometime after it was already in EasyDEX-GUI, then that would've been a breaking change.
 The module's signature would have changed, and WebAssembly throws an error when the calling code doesn't provide the imports or parameters that a module expects.

-This means there's no way to sneak in acess to a new resource or system call under the radar.
+This means there's no way to sneak in access to a new resource or system call under the radar.

 <img src="img/05-02-protection-update.png" alt="A malicious module that is in the dependency tree asking for an upgrade in permissions and its parent module saying 'That doesnt make sense.
 Let me look at those changes'" />